animeshmanna1976/animeshmanna1976/README.md

 # 💫 About Me:
-🔭 I’m currently building a PDF annotation tool with RAG and semantic search to enable intelligent document interaction
+🔭 I’m currently building a PDF annotation tool with RAG and semantic search to enable intelligent document interaction.
 🎓 2nd Year IT Student at Heritage Institute of Technology
 🌱 I’m currently learning LangChain
 🤖 Gen AI enthusiast